emanuellaabygail/advprog-module6/README.md

 ## Milestone 4
 When we run `/sleep` and then `/`, the browser will take some time to load in both.
 After the `/sleep` is loaded, the `/` is instantly loaded.
 Although our program only make it sleep or 5 seconds in `/sleep`, we still have to wait when loading the `/`.
 This is because `handle_function` function runs in a single-threaded environment and we need to wait for one request to be handled for the next to be handled.
 So because the `/sleep` request in handled first and it requires our program to delay for 5 seconds, the browser have to wait for 5 seconds, handle the `/sleep` request, then handle the `/` request.
 If multiple users try to access the server at the same time, they will experience delays because the server handles only one request at a time.
 This is inefficient and would lead to slow response times under high traffic.

+## Milestone 5
+Now, the web server can handle multiple requests at the same time using ThreadPool.
+Instead of creating a new thread for every request, which can be slow, the ThreadPool creates a fixed number of worker threads that are always running and waiting for tasks.
+Each worker has an id and a thread that loops forever, checking for new tasks.
+The ThreadPool uses a channel to send tasks to these workers.
+When execute is called, the task is sent through the channel, and one of the workers picks it up and runs it.
+This way, requests are handled faster, and the server does not waste time creating and destroying threads repeatedly.

+**Disclaimer**: I write the reflection after I am finished with each milestone, but I didn't realise I put the `README.md` file in the parent directory of this one and that is why it seems like I commited 4 reflections at once 🙏